HyperRamzey/nicehash-on-linux/README.md

 # nicehash-on-linux
-Simple python script to mine using GPU(gminer/miniZ)/CPU(xmrig) on linux (nicehash), now with fan speed control.
+Simple python script to mine using GPU(miniZ)/CPU(xmrig) on linux (nicehash), now with fan speed control.

 Run as Sudo if you wish to use xmrig`s msr mod and fan control or miniZ overclocking options

 Tested on arch linux.
-Install gminer and xmrig on your system manually if it is not arch.
+Install curl and p7zip on your system manually if it is not arch.

 Edit config.ini after first start to change options.